sestaton/Transposome/README.md

 Transposome is a command line application to annotate [transposable elements](http://en.wikipedia.org/wiki/Transposable_element) from paired-end whole genome shotgun data.
 There are many tools to estimate the mathematical nature of repeats from short sequence reads.
 There are also a number of tools for analyzing repeats directly from a genome assembly.
 This tool allows you to infer the abundance of repeat types in the genome without a reference genome sequence.
 The output files make it easy to quickly summarize genomic abundance by transposable element class, superfamily, family, or any other level of the repeat taxonomy.

-There is also a Perl API which allows you to build custom analysis pipelines, repeat stages of the analysis, or test a range of parameter values for each phase of Transposome (see the [Tutorial](https://github.com/sestaton/Transposome/wiki/Tutorial) page for more information).
+There is also a Perl API which allows you to build custom analysis pipelines, repeat stages of the analysis, or test a range of parameter values for each phase of Transposome (see the [API Tutorial](https://github.com/sestaton/Transposome/wiki/API-Tutorial) page for more information).

 **DEPENDENCIES**